-Yes, to substitute the ½ cup of buttermilk, just use regular milk mixed with ½ tsp lemon juice or vinegar and let it sit for about five minutes.
+Yes, to substitute the ½ cup of buttermilk, just use regular milk mixed with ½ teaspoon lemon juice or vinegar and let it sit for about five minutes.

 I don’t like the taste of coffee or I don’t have coffee.
 Can I substitute it?

 First, the coffee just brings out the chocolate flavor and won’t make the cake taste like coffee.
 If you just don’t like the idea of using it, or you don’t have any, you can substitute it with very hot water.